 Oak and maples surrounding Hungarian Falls make this a perfect fall hiking destination.

-The world’s newest International Dark Sky Park is in Michigan’s Keweenaw Peninsula.
+Visit the Keweenaw's International Dark Sky Park!
 With earlier sunsets, come more stargazing opportunities.
 Thanks to the Keweenaw’s incredibly low level of light pollution, the night’s sky is much clearer than in many other parts of the Midwest.
 Combine that with our northern location, you may be lucky enough to see the Northern Lights dance across the sky.
 Make sure to check out our top tips for experiencing the Keweenaw's dark skies.

 Earlier sunsets mean longer nights and more stargazing opportunities in the Keweenaw.